People Fighting Recognition

 address

-The IP address and its port where the VM snapshot service is deployed
+The IP address and its port where the VLM snapshot service is deployed

 dump_interval